-(g) No notice to any tenant shall be considered deficient for lack of a named individual.
-Notice to any tenant can be addressed generally to "current resident," "current occupant," or such other non-specific addressee, as may be appropriate. (h) In addition to the means set forth in subdivision (d), tenants of a residential or commercial property that has 10 or more individual units for lease may be provided notice by leaving the copy of the permit and Well Stimulation Treatment Neighbor Notification Form at the individual residential or commercial unit between the hours of eight in the morning and six in the evening, with some person not less than 18 years of age who provides a signature acknowledging receipt of the notice.
-Notice given in accordance with this subdivision shall be treated as a personal delivery for purposes of determining when such notice is deemed provided under subdivision (e). (i) The independent third party hired by the operator to provide notice under this section shall, within 5 calendar days of all required notices having been provided for a well stimulation treatment, submit to the Division in a text-searchable electronic format, directed to the email address "NeighborNotificationWST@conservation.ca.gov" a declaration of notice that states all of the following:
+(g) No notice to any-Notice to a tenant shall not be considered deficient for lack of a named individual.
+Notice to any tenant can be addressed generally to "current resident," "current occupant," or such other non-specific addressee, as may be appropriate.

+(h) In addition to the means set forth in subdivision (d), tenants of a residential or commercial property that has 10 or more individual units for lease may be provided notice by leaving the copy of the permit and Well Stimulation Treatment Neighbor Notification Form at each the-individual residential or commercial unit within the residential or commercial property between the hours of eight in the morning and six in the evening, with some person not less than 18 years of age who provides a signature acknowledging receipt of the notice.
+Notice given in accordance with this subdivision shall be treated as a personal delivery for purposes of determining when such notice is deemed provided under subdivision (e).

+(i) The independent third party hired by the operator to provide notice under this section shall, within 5 calendar days of all required notices having been provided for a well stimulation treatment, submit to the Division in a text-searchable electronic format, directed to the email address "NeighborNotificationWST@conservation.ca.gov" a declaration of notice that states-provides all of the following: